-One day while driving home in my ox-wagon I came upon three panthers in the road,-two old beasts and a young one.
+One day while driving home in my ox-wagon I came upon three panthers in the road,-two old beasts and one young one.
 I had neither rifle nor knife to defend myself, and had they attacked me they would have killed my oxen and myself.
 My dogs saw the dangerous brutes, and made a bold charge upon them, and they ran up a tree.
 No doubt they had seated themselves to feast upon my oxen.
-Even when they had reached
+Even when they had reached safety in the tree-top, they cast fierce, hungry glances at us.
+I cracked my whip, which sounded very much like a pistol, and they sprang out of the tree-top and ran off into the thick woods.
+I drove my oxen home in a hurry, every hair on my head feeling as stiff as a knitting-needle, and I never had any more desire to encounter panthers.